Cameras, Lighting, and Related Tools

 1. What camera do you use?

-My primary studio camera is the Nikon Z6ii (link).
-(Recently I sold a Nikon Z7).
+My primary studio camera is the Nikon Z7ii (link).
+(Recently I sold a Nikon Z7, as well as the Z6ii).

 I keep a Nikon D750 as back-up.
 In the future, I’d like to use a film camera more often (FM), as well as upgrade to a Fuji medium format systems (the GFX series).